-- Research Ask people questions and use simple secondary sources to find answers.

-- Observation Observe closely using simple equipment, and or observe changes over time with help.

-- Identifying, grouping and classifying

--Use simple features to compare objects, materials and living things and, with help, decide how to sort and group them.

-- Problem solving Use their

-observations and ideas to suggest
+- Research Ask people questions and use simple secondary sources to find answers. - Identifying, grouping and classifying -Use simple features to compare objects, materials and living things and, with help, decide how to sort and group them. - Problem solving Use their observations and ideas to suggest

-answers to questions.
-Talk about what

-they have found out and how they found it

-out.